tedconf/symfony-doc-unofficial/getting-started/en/03-Sandbox.markdown

 >read the [Configuring the Database](#chapter_05-Project-Setup_sub_configuring_the_database)
 >section to learn how to change the database used by the sandbox.

-You can download the symfony sandbox in the `.tgz` or `.zip` format from the symfony [installation page](http://www.symfony-project.org/installation/1_2) or at the following URL:
+You can download the symfony sandbox in `.tgz` or `.zip` format from the symfony [installation page](http://www.symfony-project.org/installation/1_2) or at the following URL: